aybaws/PythonDictionaryScraper/README.txt

 Common issue with this script is that once every one or two days, it cannot scrape the meaning of the word.

-This is caused by the website's continually changing class attribute.
+This is caused by the website's continually changing class attribute inside the <span> tag.

 To fix this:
 1. Go to dictionary.com and type in a word
 2. Highlight the first meaning